-Riverside Solar Project will provide monitoring and remediation for a period no less than 365 days following the date upon which the solar arrays are in commercial operations.
+Brookside Solar, LLC will provide monitoring and remediation for a period no less than 365 days following the date upon which the solar arrays are in commercial operation.
 The monitoring and remediation will identify remaining agricultural impacts associated with construction that need mitigation and follow-up restoration.

-The EM will assess the topsoil thickness, relative content of rock and large stones, trench settling, crop production, drainage and repair/replacement of severed subsurface drain line, fences, etc. If necessary, topsoil will be imported to repair trench settling and topsoil deficiency issues.
-Visual inspection conducted by the EM will determine the presence of excessive amounts of rock and oversized stone material.
+The EM will assess the topsoil thickness, relative content of rock and large stones, trench settling, crop production, drainage, and repair/replacement of severed subsurface drain line, fences, etc. If necessary, topsoil will be imported to repair trench settling and topsoil deficiency issues.
+The EM will conduct visual inspections to determine the presence of excessive amounts of rock and oversized stone material.
 Excess rocks and large stones will be removed as appropriate.

-Should the subsequent crop productivity within affected areas fall to less than half that of adjacent unaffected agricultural land, Riverside Solar Project and other associated parties must determine the appropriate rehabilitation measures to be implemented.
+Should the subsequent crop productivity within affected areas fall to less than half that of adjacent unaffected agricultural land, Brookside Solar, LLC, and other associated parties must determine the appropriate rehabilitation measures to be implemented.